Easy Cheesy Zucchini Bake (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This zucchini bake recipe is perfect for low-carb, Keto, or low-glycemic eating plans.
 For the original South Beach Diet you will need to use low-fat cheese.

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-Or Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.</>
+Use the Zucchini Index or Side Dishes to find more recipes like this one.Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.